pingcap/tidb-operator/en/deploy-on-aws-eks.md

 eksctl create cluster -f cluster.yaml
 ```

-> **Note:**
->
-> After executing the command above, you need to wait until the EKS cluster is successfully created and the node group is created and added in the EKS cluster.
+After executing the command above, you need to wait until the EKS cluster is successfully created and the node group is created and added in the EKS cluster.
 This process might take 5 to 10 minutes.
 For more cluster configuration, refer to [`eksctl` documentation](https://eksctl.io/usage/creating-and-managing-clusters/#using-config-files).

+> **Warning:**
+>
+> If the Regional Auto Scaling Group (ASG) is used:
+>
+> * [Enable the instance scale-in protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#instance-protection-instance) for all the EC2s that have been started.
+The instance scale-in protection for the ASG is not required.
+> * [Set termination policy](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#custom-termination-policy) to `NewestInstance` for the ASG.

 ## Deploy TiDB Operator